Alexandre B. de Moura, M.D., FAAOS

 *Individuals who suffer from bleeding disorders such as hemophilia which involves bleeding near a joint can cause osteoarthritis to become worse or new symptoms to develop.

-If you think you may have a form of arthritis or if your family suffers from Osteoarthritis, contact the NYSI as soon as possible for your free consultation.
+If you think you may have a form of arthritis or if your family suffers from Osteoarthritis, contact the NYSI arthritis pain specialists in NYC as soon as possible for your free consultation.
 Early diagnosis is especially important.

 Arthritis is a general medical umbrella term for any chronic condition that causes damage to an individual’s cartilage and joints.
 With osteoarthritis, joint damage is caused by natural wear and tear over time.
 With arthritis symptoms generally include joint pain, stiffness, and tenderness.
 Osteoarthritis a form of Arthritis has symptoms that often show themselves in the morning or after an extended period of inactivity.
 Osteoarthritis is a chronic and progressive medical condition.
 Most people find that their symptoms increase over time.
 However, with the proper treatments and approaches patients can ease their symptoms and continuing to participate in daily activities.